AntoineZen/CSEL1/report/project.rst

 	}

 For each attribute there is a read & write function.
-Those are not detailed here, as they are prety straitforaward.
-They just made type convertion and value checking.
+Those are not detailed here, as they are pretty straightforward.
+They just made type conversion and value checking.

 Thread
 ^^^^^^

-The thread is created from the module initialization fuction:
+The thread is created from the module initialization function:

 .. code-block:: c